Phalaenopsis bastianii O.Gruss & Roellke

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Phalaenopsis are generally very rewarding plants.
-They are not demanding and in the right conditions they will reward the grower with months of showy blooms.
-It is vitally important, however, that water never be allowed to rest in the growing tip of the plant.
-This will cause the new leaves to rot and the plant will die.
+They are not demanding, and in the right conditions, they will reward the grower with months of showy blooms.
+However, it is vitally important that water is never allowed to rest in the growing tip of the plant.
+This will cause the new leaves to rot, and the plant will die.
 Thus, they should only be watered in the morning.
-As with all Orchids, the higher the humidity and temperature, the greater the need for turbulent air flow to prevent rot, fungus and diseases.
-Successful growth means finding the right balance between humidity, temperature, light and air flow.
+As with all Orchids, the higher the humidity and temperature, the greater the need for turbulent airflow to prevent rot, fungus, and diseases.
+Successful growth means finding the right balance between humidity, temperature, light, and airflow.

 - Back to genus Phalaenopsis

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.